Robo3D/User-Manuals/docs/source/R2/Troubleshooting/index.rst

 If your drive gear has come loose and/or it is not aligned with the filament to hotend pathway, take these steps to realign and retighten:

+Note: Make sure there is no filament loaded into the extruder.
+If there is, heat up your extruder and remove any filament.

 1. Remove your extruder cover.

 .. image:: Images/extruder-cover-off-r2.gif